Archaeology-ABM/NASSA-hub/guide-for-submissions.md

 For example, in "1870-Schliemann-001", the program specification reads:

->This module takes the strength of two armies, one aggressor and another defender, and calculates the level of destruction of the defenders' city.
-The destructive effect over the defenders' city is proportional to the two contending strengths and a constant rate per unit of strength of the aggressor matched by the defender.
+>This module takes the strength of two armies, one aggressor and another defender, and calculates the level of destruction of the defender's city.
+The destructive effect on the defenders' city is proportional to the two contending strengths and a constant rate per unit of strength of the aggressor matched by the defender.

 Thus, one NetLogo implementation ("1870-Schliemann-001/netlogo_implementation/TroyDestroy.nlogo") could be: